-Just like everyone else, you’re being flooded with credit reporting disputes.
+Just like everyone else, you’re busy with credit reporting disputes.
 Disputes volumes continue to exhaust dispute processing operations.
 And volumes and complaints continue to rise.
-In 2021, the CFPB received more than 500,000 credit or consumer reporting complaints as compared to 319,000 in 2020 (roughly 57% increase).

 If done right, you can use our 3 key elements to increase disputes management efficiency.

 Consumer reporting disputes are rolling in fast.
 Your team is moving through cases, sorting documentation from multiple sources, and doing their best to avoid discrepancies or data mistakes that could lead to unhappy customers and complaints to regulators.
 You’re wondering how to streamline the disputes process so that you can manage more volume without overtaxing your agents.

 The good news is that we’ve seen many ways dispute management teams can make their operations more efficient.
 Several tactics are cost-effective and won’t burden existing IT infrastructure.

 But there are three key areas that will help you gain traction and up to 30% efficiency.
 We’ve recommended this seamless approach to clients from dozens of engagements in disputes management.